nullscreen/yt/README.md

 * subscribe to and unsubscribe from a channel
 * create and delete playlists from a channel
 * retrieve the daily earnings, views, comments, likes, dislikes, shares and impressions of a channel
+* retrieve the viewer percentage of a channel by gender and age group

 ```ruby
 channel = Yt::Channel.new id: 'UCxO1tY8h1AhOz0T4ENwmpow'